shellieD/pip-southgate-mua/README.md

 ## Design
 ----

 The site owner wanted a classic style to the website.
-We initially decided on a color scheme incorporating natural tones of subtle pinks and greens and that colour pallete was selected using [ColorSpace](https://mycolor.space/), but during the build decided that the colour scheme distracted from the imagery and after checking the colour pallete using [EigthShapes Contrast Grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23FFFFFF%2C%20White%0D%0A%23F2F2F2%0D%0A%23DDDDDD%0D%0A%23CCCCCC%0D%0A%23888888%0D%0A%23404040%2C%20Charcoal%0D%0A%23000000%2C%20Black%0D%0A%232F78C5%2C%20Effective%20on%20Extremes%0D%0A%230F60B6%2C%20Effective%20on%20Lights%0D%0A%23398EEA%2C%20Ineffective%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) we realised it was not great in terms of contrast/accessibility.
-After some discussion decided to go with a more sleek and simple design.
+We initially decided on a color scheme incorporating natural tones of subtle pinks and greens and that colour pallete was selected using [ColorSpace](https://mycolor.space/), but during the build I felt that the colour scheme distracted from the imagery and after checking the colour pallete using [EigthShapes Contrast Grid](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23FFFFFF%2C%20White%0D%0A%23F2F2F2%0D%0A%23DDDDDD%0D%0A%23CCCCCC%0D%0A%23888888%0D%0A%23404040%2C%20Charcoal%0D%0A%23000000%2C%20Black%0D%0A%232F78C5%2C%20Effective%20on%20Extremes%0D%0A%230F60B6%2C%20Effective%20on%20Lights%0D%0A%23398EEA%2C%20Ineffective%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) I realised it was not great in terms of contrast/accessibility.
+After some discussion with the site owner, we decided to go with a more sleek and simple design.
 We chose a simple two colour palette of a dark leafy green, similar to that in the head-dress worn by the client in the hero-image, and this is used in contrast with an off-white.
-This colour combination gives the highest rating in compliance with [WCAG 2.0 minimum contrast](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html).
+This colour combination gives the highest rating in compliance with [WCAG 2.0 minimum contrast](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) for text/background.

 ![Contrast Grid](assets/images/contrast-grid.png)

 All of the images used throughout the site have been provided by Pip Southgate and are images of her former clients.
-Permission has been given from the clients and photographers (where the photos have not been taken by Pip herself) to use the images on her website and social media pages.
+Permission has been given from the clients and photographers - where the photos have not been taken by Pip herself - to use the images on her website and social media pages.
+The images on the 'thank-you' page and '404 error page' were sourced from Pexels and photographer credits have been included beneath each.

-Google Fonts was used to select a classy looking font for the main logo and headings - 'Poiret One' and this was paired with the widely used 'Raleway' for the main content.
+Google Fonts was used to select a classy and stylish looking font for the main logo and headings - 'Poiret One' and this was paired with the widely used 'Raleway' for the main content.
 A third font was used on the thank-you page only - this was used to give a more handwritten, personal style to the sign-off of the thank-you message.
 The font used here was 'Indie Flower'.

 ## Features
 ----